Insurance7 min read

 Key Facts

-• Delaware does NOT require pre-licensing education for insurance licensing
+• Delaware does not require pre-licensing education hours for insurance producer licensing candidates (Pearson VUE Candidate Handbook).

-• Delaware requires 24 hours of CE every 2 years (including 3 hours of ethics)
+• Delaware requires 24 hours of continuing education every 2 years, including 3 hours of ethics (Delaware DOI).

-• Title 18 of Delaware Code contains insurance law
+• Title 18 of the Delaware Code contains all insurance laws and producer licensing regulations (Delaware Code).

 📺 Watch the Video